zer0def/nginxinc-kubernetes-ingress/docs/content/installation/installation-with-manifests.md

    $ kubectl apply -f common/crds/appprotect.f5.com_apusersigs.yaml
    ```

-### Resources for NGINX App Protect DoS

-If you would like to use the App Protect DoS module, create the following additional resources:
+4. If you would like to use the App Protect DoS module, create the following additional resources:

-1. Create a custom resource definition for `APDosPolicy`, `APDosLogConf` and `DosProtectedResource`:
+Create a custom resource definition for `APDosPolicy`, `APDosLogConf` and `DosProtectedResource`:

    ```
    $ kubectl apply -f common/crds/appprotectdos.f5.com_apdoslogconfs.yaml